 Don't sweat character customisation too much

-If you're like us and you agonised over the look of your hunter in Monster Hunter World's stunning character creator, there's two things to bear in mind.
+If you're like us and you agonised over the look of your hunter in Monster Hunter World's stunning character creator, there's a few things to bear in mind.

 Second, once you've covered your hunter in fancy monster garb, you won't really see what they look like anyway.